Timesheet system helps leading media agency to bill with confidence

 Hazel Hillary ZenithOptimedia

-In recent weeks, ZenithOptimedia has started trialing Tempora’s add-on module Prompt – an automated feature that reminds staff to fill out their timesheets.
+ZenithOptimedia had started trialing Tempora’s add-on module Prompt – an automated feature that reminds staff to fill out their timesheets.
 In extreme cases it can also be configured to lock a user out of their computer all together, until the offending timesheet has been completed.

-“So far, we’ve only rolled the module out to 30 people,” says Ms Hillary, “but it already looks as though the threat of being locked out is enough to speed things up”.
+“So far, we’ve only rolled the module out to certain people,” says Ms Hillary, “but it already looks as though the threat of being locked out is enough to speed things up.
+Even if we don't deploy to all team members, the looming threat is enough.”.

 When asked what the biggest advantage of a timesheet system like Tempora is, Ms Hillary is quick to answer.

-“I think the fact that you can custom-build your own reports is very good – especially because you can drill down to five levels of detail.”
+“I think the fact that you can custom-build your own reports is very good – especially because you can drill down to five levels of detail on the fly.”

 The bigger picture, however, is one of trust and transparency.